 Peace and quiet in Jew Town, Fort Kochi.

-The tuk tuk driver took us over to Jew Town, another area that was famed for the synagogues although being there on a Friday didn’t help as they weren’t open but regardless, the streets again were quiet, with no cars or motorbikes and just cobbled streets with some locals selling their ‘hassle free’ tourist stuff.
+The tuk tuk driver took us over to Jew Town in Fort Kochi, another area that was famed for the synagogues although being there on a Friday didn’t help as they weren’t open but regardless, the streets again were quiet, with no cars or motorbikes and just cobbled streets with some locals selling their ‘hassle free’ tourist stuff.

 I really started to like Fort Kochi as I’d not seen a town like this in India before.
 We also passed through the spice markets, somewhere I wish we stopped and walked down the street as there were some beautiful photos to be taken of locals selling all the Indian spices.

-6. Local dance play at the Kerala Kathakali Centre
+6. Watch A Local Play At The Kerala Kathakali Centre

 The make up process before the play begins.